2023 Most Popular Information Technology Associate Degree Schools in the Rocky Mountains Region

 Full Information Technology at North Idaho College Report

-Northern Wyoming Community College District did quite well in this year’s ranking of the most popular places for information technology students to get a associate degree.
-It came in at #10 on the list.
-Northern Wyoming Community College District is a small public school located in the town of Sheridan.
+With a ranking of #10, Northern Wyoming Community College District did quite well on this year’s most popular schools for information technology students working on their associate degree.
+Northern Wyoming Community College District is a small public school located in the remote town of Sheridan.

 Of the 5 students majoring in IT at Northern Wyoming Community College District, 80% are male and 20% are female.